zhangshusue/IBM_Watson_Studio/README.md

-# IBM_Watson_Studio
+## Jupyter Notbook in IBM Watson Studio
-Here are useful links and files for IBM Watson Studio
+Here are useful links and materials for Jupyter Notebooks (IBM Watson Studio)